promet/eas-demosite/README.md

 Local
 -----
 This script is intended to create a local installation with a copy of the database and files.
-Use `local_mods_enable` to enable only modules needed for local development.
+Use `mods_enable` in the environment directory to enable only modules needed for local development.

 Dev
 -----
 This script is intended to run on a development or staging environment.
-Use `dev_mods_purge` to disbale modules not needed on development or staging.
+Use `mods_purge` in the environment directory to disable modules not needed on development or staging.

 Prod
 -----
 This script is intended to run on a production environment.
-Use `prod_mods_purge` to disbale modules not needed on development or staging.
+Use `mods_purge` in the environment directory to disbale modules not needed on development or staging.